 Tomatoes and Tomatillos

 Tomatoes originally come from South America and were introduced to Europeans through the Spaniards.
+In Mexico the tart, green tomatillo is referred to as a tomate, and the red, round tomato as jitomate.

 There are many varieties widely available such as the "Roma", "Beefsteak", "Cherry", and "Grape".
 Another member of the tomato family is the "Tomatillo" which is a small hard green fruit in a papery husk that must be removed before eating.